bakkenbaeck/Formulaic/README.md

 ## Usage

-We recommend using a view controller with a collection view or table view.
+Formulaic offers a `FormDataSource` model to back your table or collection view.

 Your view controller should have a `FormDataSource` instance, with an array of `FormItem`s defining each field.
 Those can be a label, a text field or a button for now.